 The style of writing, and the clear separation between past and present events, made this a thoroughly enjoyable book that I would recommend to absolutely anyone, but especially those who enjoyed Bridget Jones’ Diary, as the diary entry letters reminded me so much of my favourite female character.

 If you’re looking for a summer read, Letters To Eloise should definitely be at the top of your lists.
 I can’t stress enough just how much I loved reading it, and I’m already considering re-reading it once I get through my next couple of books!
-Remember, you can buy Letters to Eloise here if you’d like something great and light to read on holiday, or even just on a wet Sunday afternoon!
+Remember, you can buy Letters to Eloise here (As of 18th April 2020, I have removed this link as the book is now only available in paperback form from other sellers) if you’d like something great and light to read on holiday, or even just on a wet Sunday afternoon!

 Now, what shall I read next?

 *This book was sent to me for free by the author to review, however all opinions expressed above are 100% my own and are not influenced by any other person.
 I have taken both the image in the post and the feature image from Amazon.co.uk, where you can purchase this book for yourself